 As part of a nursing home neglect claim, seniors can include compensation for the suffering they faced, including ongoing emotional distress, PTSD, or increased depression or anxiety.

-Suffering negligence in a Clearwater nursing home can leave your entire family scrambling.
-Instead of trying to handle those claims on your own, bring in a lawyer to help you with your nursing home claim and increase the odds that your loved one will receive the compensation deserved for injuries sustained due to nursing home negligence.
+Suffering negligence in a nursing home can leave your entire family scrambling.
+Instead of trying to handle those claims on your own, bring in an attorney to help you with your nursing home claim and increase the odds that your loved one will receive the compensation deserved for injuries sustained due to nursing home negligence.